 Many people think that Beethoven, Mozart, Chopin, and Liszt were simply musicians, and that they had a type of genius and creativity that could not be explained.
 But the profound reality is that they developed their music, their art form, as a result of awakening their full conscious potential.

 In their music, they portray many truths relating to mathematics, to numbers.
 We know that music is very mathematical, kabbalistic, because kabbalah is the science of numbers.
 In these studies, we know that kabbalah is intuitive.
 Numbers are intuitive.
-They represent forces in nature: principles, archetypes, blueprints for the creation of the soul, in which we find represented in the many different characters of the operas like Rodolfo in La Bohème, a reference to the twenty-first arcanum of the tarot: the Fool, the ignorant, the Bohemian.
+They represent forces in nature: principles, archetypes, blueprints for the creation of the soul, in which we find represented in the many different characters of the operas like Rodolfo in La Bohème, a reference to the 21st Arcanum of the tarot: the Fool, the ignorant, the Bohemian.

 Likewise, we find the tremendous archaic teachings of the thirteenth arcanum in Puccini's Turandot; the mysteries of death and the Divine Mother.
 Tchaikovsky's Eugene Onegin teaches about the loss of the soul.
 Berlioz's Damnation of Faust, which has terrified many audiences, is a teaching about the path of failure.